How Editing Makes Books Better

 ⯀ New authors who do not budget for professional Copy editing tend to enlist the support of a friend, relative, or former teacher to edit their book.
 That is always a mistake for multiple reasons.

 One of the main reasons is that books are edited according to a particular style, not some writing convention your friend learned in high school ten years or what your mom learned in college 30 years ago.
 Competent copy editors use a recent edition of the Associated Press Stylebook or the Chicago Manual of Style to edit a book.
 A professional does not depend on older, no longer used conventions from memory.
-A stylebook is one of the main things that ensures consistency.
+A stylebook is one of the main things that ensure consistency.

 ⯀ New authors tend to use “Grammar Nazis” because they have little or no confidence in their own work.
 They want someone who will make “all things right” and falsely believe a so-called Grammar Nazi can help them.